Gabriele Paolini: Overview

 Gabriele Paolini began his career as a "television polluter" when a friend of his died of AIDS at age 22, contracting the disease some years before as a result of unprotected sex with a prostitute.
 Paolini's reaction was to invade TV news reports wearing or waving chains of condoms.
 Sometimes Paolini also uses a photo of a politician or of the Pope.

 The son of a retired general and of a singer, Paolini is in the Guinness Book of Records for his more than 30,000 very short appearances, waving over the shoulders of hundreds of displeased TV journalists.

 Over the years, Paolini has angered many in the media.
 During one interrupted TV report, journalist Paolo Frajese kicked Paolini away and then resumed his report as if nothing had happened.
 Journalists have asked the legal office of RAI TV in Saxa Rubra for a legal injunction to "eliminate the disturber".
 In response, Gabriele Paolini showed the media a list of interviewers who had in fact requested his presence.
 However, Italy's Supreme Court upheld a three-month suspended sentence against him.
 TG5 editor-in-chief Salvo Sottile and communications expert Enrico Mieli launched a petition on Facebook to "abolish" Paolini from Italian television due to his insensitivity.

 On March 5, 1995, Paolini personally disguised a condom as a request in a paper and gave it to Pope John Paul II at a church in Rome.

 In 2008, Paolini was sentenced to a 5-month prison term for offenses against the Pope, stemming from his actions in 2005 when he interrupted a live TV show of RAI TV insulting the Pope and the Italian premier.

+Suffering from bipolar disorder and severe paraphilias, he has dedicated himself to prostitution since he was a minor.

 On November 11, 2013, Paolini was arrested in Rome for underage prostitution and possession of child pornography.